 Okay so here's the thing about places to stay in Gokarna.
 Most people go for the Gokarna beach resorts immediately.
-Book such resorts if you're a family, with member(s) aged 35+.
-If you're a young couple, a solo traveler or a bunch of friends out to explore, Zostel is your best friend.
-They have dorm rooms, private cottages, a cafe overlooking Gokarna beach and a funky common room (see image above).
-They also organize tours and walks at super affordable prices.
-Plus, you'll meet really interesting people there!
+Book such resorts if you're travelling with your family or in a large group.
+However, if you're a young couple, a solo traveller or a bunch of friends out to explore, then booking a hostel in Gokarna would be the best option for you.

 Watch the Sunset

 It's a no-brainer that we've all seen sunsets, and some truly magnificent ones too.
-One of the most serene sunsets I've ever experienced was at Gokarna.
+One of the most serene sunsets I've ever experienced was during my 2-day Gokarna trip.
 Maybe it was because it was my first solo trip, or because I managed to meet a bunch of truly amazing people.
 Whatever the reason may be, sitting on a cliff by myself, with gentle winds playing with the stands of my hair and an endless ocean ahead of me, I witnessed a magical moment that lasted a while.
 The spot where I watched the sun go down is located off the kudle road, on the right hand side of the road, when you're facing the kudle beach.
 Look for a makeshift playing ground where some youngsters are playing cricket, opposite to the kudle beach parking lot.
 Go towards the cliff that you see farther from the ground.